Oogy/vault-plugin-secrets-nebula/README.md

-# vault-plugin-secrets-nebula
+# vault-plugin-secrets-nebula[WIP]
 Hashicorp Vault Secrets backend plugin for creating a Slack Nebula CA and node certificates.
+This is a work in progress.